franiglesias/golden/README.md

 ### Basic Usage: Approval mode

 **Warning**: We are considering an alternative API for approval mode.
+We are going to remove this API in the final version.

 Approval mode is useful when you are writing new code.
 In this mode, the snapshot is generated and updated but the test never passes.
 Why?
 Because you will need to inspect the snapshot until you are happy with it, and you _approve_ it.
 Once you are satisfied with the contents of the snapshot, you replace the`golden.ToApprove` with `golden.Verify`.
 This way, you "approve" the current snapshot.